Javidroid/SileX_app/README.md

-# tfg_v2
+# SileX App

 Second version of TFG.
-Now with architecture
+Now with MVVM, Clean Architecture and lots of fun!

 ## Introduction